adamlui/js-utils/generate-pw/README.md

 ### `strictify(password[, requiredCharTypes])`

-Modifies `password` given to use at least one character of each `requiredCharTypes` element passed, returning a string.
+Modifies `password` given to use at least one character of each `requiredCharTypes` element passed, returning a string:

 ```js
 const password = 'abcdef',